Reach Out Today

 Understanding Opioid Overdose: What Happens in the Body?

 To grasp how naloxone works, we first need to understand what happens during an opioid overdose.
 Opioids, whether they are prescription painkillers like oxycodone or illicit substances like heroin and fentanyl, interact with specific sites in our bodies called opioid receptors.
+These illicit substances are often considered illegal drugs, as they are produced or obtained outside legal channels and can be especially dangerous when trafficked through illegal drug markets.
 These receptors are found in the brain, spinal cord, and other organs.

 When a person uses an opioid, the drug molecules bind to these receptors, producing effects like pain relief and euphoria.
 However, these receptors also control essential life functions, most importantly, breathing.